EdgeVerve/oe-kafka/README.md

 The *suffix* may be overridden at the model level through **KafkaMixin** properties.

 The application Models for which this feature applies, is configurable.
-The application may choose to apply the **Kafka Publisher** feature to all models of the application, which is the default behavior for all app Models derived from `BaseEntity.`

-However, this default can be turned off using the `noBaseEntityAttach` flag in `app-list.json`.
+By default, this feature is turned off for all Models.
-After this, **KafkaMixin** needs to be explicitly attached to models that need the **Kafka Publisher** feature.
+To enable it, the, **KafkaMixin** needs to be explicitly attached to models that need the **Kafka Publisher** feature.

 Failure to publish to Kafka Topic results in the event being logged to an error queue Model named **KafkaFailQueue**.